 Learning Curve

-Copilot installs as a plugin in your existing editor and “just works.”
-Cursor requires switching editors entirely (though the VS Code familiarity helps).
-Gemini’s Agent Mode and MCP setup add complexity beneficial for advanced users but overwhelming for beginners.
+Winner: GitHub Copilot.
+Copilot installs as a plugin in your existing editor and works immediately.
+Cursor requires switching editors, and Gemini’s Agent Mode and MCP setup add complexity that helps advanced users but overwhelms beginners.

 Autonomous Agents